darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 Prerequisites for optimal results are:

 -   Decent white balance parameters (same requirement as for [_highlight reconstruction_](./highlight-reconstruction.md) or _demosaic_) -- in very rare cases this could lead to inferior sharpening quality.
--   Low chromatic aberration -- you might want to use the [_raw chromatic aberrations_](./raw-chromatic-aberrations.md) module to reduce problems -- there will still likely be more and stronger halo artefacts.
+-   Low chromatic aberration -- you might want to use the [_raw chromatic aberrations_](./raw-chromatic-aberrations.md) module to reduce problems -- there will still likely be more and stronger halo artifacts.
 -   Acceptable sensor noise, as noise will generally be amplified by capture sharpening (see _contrast sensitivity_ below).

 Capture sharpening works in an iterative process using specialized gaussian kernels using a different sigma (in the range of 0.0 -> 1.5) for every single pixel location.